 Low Growth on national wide reputation.
-Small business from urban areas has much access to immediately lean on the customer's tastes and match their products in fulfilling their needs, while the rural small businesses take a little long and suffer limited access to capital funds as they may become outdated or never recognized by the money lenders.
+Small business from urban areas has much access to immediately lean on the customer's tastes and match their products in fulfilling their needs, while rural small businesses take a little long and suffer limited access to capital funds as they may become outdated or never recognized by the money lenders.

-MSMEs often lack in maintaining proper records of their accounts and filing of tax returns and official business documents, that the bank asks for before granting potential credibility.
+MSMEs often lack in maintaining proper records of their accounts and filing tax returns and official business documents, that the bank asks for before granting potential credibility.

 First-time borrowers face the most challenging circumstances in accessing enough funds and capital for their new startup due to the absence of their business history.

-Some MSMEs may find it difficult to avail loans due to strict collateral protocols and high interest on loans is also the biggest drawback that restricts many MSMEs from approaching the banks.
+Some MSMEs may find it difficult to avail of loans due to strict collateral protocols and high interest on loans is also the biggest drawback that restricts many MSMEs from approaching the banks.

 In case of an MSME from the manufacturing sector will be recognized on the following basis: